Nick Parrish: Casting

+In late December 1990, a reporter for TV Week confirmed Bruce Roberts had been cast as Constable Nick Parrish, a new police officer for the serial.
 Roberts received the role of Nick a day after he left drama school.
+To prepare for the role, Roberts spoke with "street cops" to find out what the job was like.
+When he received scripts saying how to do his character's job, he would look into how it was really done.
+In one scene in which he had to arrest someone, they filmed two different versions using the writer's way and the correct way.
+Roberts did acknowledge that compromises had to be made, as they were filming a drama and not a documentary.

 Development

 In one storyline Nick begins a relationship with Julie Gibson (Naomi Watts).
 However, when Julie's brother Revhead (Gavin Harrison) learns of their romance he is not happy.
 As Tom Etherington from TV Week reported, Revhead "didn't do anything by the book" and "his head nearly exploded" because Nick is a police officer.
 He "tried his best" to separate the pair but they end the relationship on their own terms.
 Etherington added that "it became obvious they were better suited to being just good friends".

 After his relationship with Lucinda Croft (Dee Smart) ended, Nick fell for Roxanne Miller (Lisa Lackey).
 A writer for the TV Times commented "The soap's unlucky-in-love copper Nick appears to have fallen in a big way for Roxy".
 They added that Nick might be embarking on a new relationship too soon, while Roxy also believed Nick still loved Lucinda.
 Roxy was wary of getting involved with Nick and when his ex-girlfriend Sandy (Claudia Black) turned up in the Bay, she decided to put him to "a love test", which Nick passed.
 Of Nick and Roxy, Roberts said "On the outside, Nick looks as if he got his act together after Lucinda left him, but underneath he's vulnerable.
 He fancies Roxy, but doesn't want his heart broken again."
 Nick and Roxy eventually shared a "passionate kiss" signalling the beginning of their relationship.

-Roberts quit the serial in 1994 to relocate to the UK to be with his girlfriend, Suzanne Dando.
+In the 26 February 1994 issue of TV Week, David Brown reported that Roberts would be leaving Home and Away in order to relocate to the UK.
+A spokesperson for the show told Brown that it was "a very amicable departure from the show".
+Roberts quit the serial to be with his girlfriend, Suzanne Dando.
 He met her while starring in a pantomime during the 1993 Christmas production break.
 Roberts told Lisa Anthony from BIG! that his girlfriend was just one of the reasons why he had chosen to leave.
 Roberts filmed his final scenes for the show on 15 April 1994.